yuchenlin/rebiber/README.md

   --format-only   # pretty-print only, for diffs (issue 66) --dry-run       # report without writing
-  --report PATH   # also write the change report to PATH --no-check-authors  # disable author-overlap guard (issue 50) -u/--update
+  --report PATH   # also write the change report to PATH --used-in FILE [FILE ...]  # only convert keys cited in these .tex files --no-check-authors  # disable author-overlap guard (issue 50) -u/--update
   -v/--version